 If you have abnormal children who happily give their candy away the day after Halloween because they just don’t like sweets, the Switch Witch may never actually visit your house.
 But if your children are anything like mine and act like candy is their birthright and they are being dismembered if you take it away from them, the Switch Witch is a parent’s best friend.

-The story I made up for my kids goes like this: The Switch Witch lives in a magical parallel world to ours.
+The story I made up for my kids goes like this: the Switch Witch lives in a magical parallel world to ours.
 Every Halloween she is bombarded with toys that she doesn’t want or need.
 They clutter up her house and her yard and she can barely move around.
-But she eats candy and in fact for the Switch Witch, candy is as nutritious as fruits and vegetables.
-She has noticed that in our world on Halloween, our children are loaded up with sugary treats that are incredibly bad for them.
-A caring sort of witch, she realizes that if they eat all that candy they will develop problems.
+Unlike us, she eats candy.
+In fact, for the Switch Witch, candy is as nutritious as fruits and vegetables.
+Surprisingly, she has noticed that in our world on Halloween, our children are loaded up with sugary treats that are incredibly bad for them.
+As a caring sort of witch, she realizes that if they eat all that candy they will develop problems.

 “What will the Switch Witch bring me this year, mommy?
 I hope it’s something fun!” says my younger son, who will approach gathering his Halloween candy like a tactical mission.
 More candy = better toys.

 “I hate the Switch Witch!
 Why does she have to come every year?
 Can she skip our house this year?
 Is the Switch Witch actually you, mom?” rants my older son.
 But he won’t be complaining when the Witch leaves him that super cool new Beyblade stadium with the extra attack feature he’s been going on about.

 Happy Halloween, and don’t forget the other times you need candy removal.

 Happy Halloween!
 And may the Switch Witch bring you something neat!